The Best Hiking Clothes for Any Budget

 Should You Hike with a Top Hat?

 Umm…probably not, but I got your attention.
 I like a hat that will fit well under a helmet and keep me warm.
 Wool hats drive me bonkers, however, PrAna’s synthetic/wool blend has managed to keep me cozy for years.
 My favorites are the Tawny Beanie and the Addison Headband.
+Again, any beanie or hat will do if you don’t ever plan to hike with a helmet.

 Upgrading your hiking wardrobe can be an expensive challenge, even with budget-friendly options.
 The gear I’ve provided here has been tested over the course of several years and I am confident that these are the best hiking clothes on the market for women.
 It’s durable and meant to last, meaning your expensive purchase will last longer.
 Hit the trails with some performance gear this year and see what a difference it makes.